Persistent Homology for Structural Characterization in Disordered Systems: Methods

 A \textit{Persistence Image} (PI)~\cite{adams2017persistence} uses kernel density estimation (KDE)~\cite{parzen1962estimation,davis2011remarks} to convert points from a PD into a smooth distribution, producing a fixed-size image, as demonstrated in Fig.~\ref{fig:barcodes}c).
 Each point $(\epsilon_i, \epsilon_j - \epsilon_i)$ in the PD is denoted as $(b, d)$, where $b = \epsilon_i$ is the birth time and $d = \epsilon_j - \epsilon_i$ is the persistence.
 Assuming the PI has a resolution of $\mathfrak{M} \times \mathfrak{N}$, the pixel value at position $(\mathfrak{m}, \mathfrak{n})$, where $\mathfrak{m} \in [1, \mathfrak{M}]$ and $\mathfrak{n} \in [1, \mathfrak{N}]$, is computed by:

-where $\sigma$ is the standard deviation of the Gaussian kernel, and $\Phi(z)$ is the cumulative distribution function (CDF) of the standard normal distribution~\cite{gauss1877theoria}.
+where $\sigma$ is the standard deviation of the Gaussian kernel, $\omega(b,d)=d/\max(d)$ represents the weight and $\Phi(z)$ is the cumulative distribution function (CDF) of the standard normal distribution~\cite{gauss1877theoria}.
 Finally, the PI is flattened into a vector for use in ML tasks.

 In this article, we used the Ripser~\cite{bauer2021ripser} package to compute persistent homology (PH), and its time complexity for obtaining barcodes from a point cloud with $N$ points, including the computation of $H_0$, $H_1$, and $H_2$ homology classes, is $O(N^4)$ in the worst case~\cite{bauer2021ripser}.